chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-08-09-ast-node-llvm.markdown

 ---
 layout: post
-title:  "How to add an AST Node to a new OpenMP directive in Clang/LLVM compiler"
+title:  "How to add an AST Node for a new OpenMP directive in Clang/LLVM compiler"
 author: "@alokmishra.besu"
 date:   2019-06-27
 categories: beginner